Yuskur/Yuskur/README.md

 ---

 ## 🧠 Fun Fact
-I enjoy optimizing small parts of large systems and diving into codebases I didn’t write.
-I believe the best engineers are the best communicators.
+I enjoy diving into codebases I didn’t write.
+I believe the best engineers are also the best reverse engineers.

 ---